twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 **March 13, 2023**

 - Start labeling notes that were scored by the Expansion model, which has resulted in multiple notes from the expansion countries (e.g. Brazil) becoming CRH and CRNH.
-- Update tag weighting formula for tag filtering, to reduce weights for raters further from the note.
+- Update the tag weighting formula for tag filtering, to reduce weights for raters further from the note.
-- Decrease CRH threshold of the coverage model from 0.39 to 0.38, thereby increasing the coverage of the coverage model.
+- Decrease the CRH threshold of the coverage model from 0.39 to 0.38, thereby increasing the coverage of the coverage model.
 - Add logic to improve the stability of the optimization between re-trainings, to prevent status flipping when the optimization occasionally gets stuck in a bad local mode.
 - Release a new modelingPopulation column in the user enrollment file, which indicates whether a user is included in the core or expansion model.